-A new debate surfaces over hospital medicine A point-counterpoint underscores the latest round of challenges facing the field by Phyllis Maguire
+A point-counterpoint underscores the latest round of challenges facing the field by Phyllis Maguire

 Published in the September 2008 issue of Today's Hospitalist

 WITH HOSPITALS DESPERATE TO RECRUIT hospitalists, the question of whether or not hospital medicine is good for patient care seems to be a done deal.